-As far as I can remember I had only been to Boise, Idaho on two previous occasions.
-One when I was a wee tot and my mom turned the wrong way into oncoming traffic.
-I can’t really blame my mom, more logic can be found in a condom at Madonna’s house than the civil planning disaster known as the plethora of one-way streets in downtown Boise.
-The second time was in my DJ years and I played a party at some club in Boise.
+I had only been to Boise, Idaho on two previous occasions.
+One, when I was a wee tot and my mom turned the wrong way into oncoming traffic.
+I can’t really blame her, thanks to a plethora of one-way streets, more sense can be found in a tide pod challenge than the civil planning disaster known as downtown Boise.
+The second time was in my DJ years.
+The third time I got to ride in a Creature Craft.

+I was a headliner at a party in Boise.
 It was one of the most fun parties I ever played.
-The crowd was wild and crazy and really into the music.
-Some girl dancing in the cage next to the DJ box asked me “Do you want to hit this?”.
-I did pass on the opportunity, but cage girl you do have a place in my memories.
+The crowd was wild and crazy.
+People werereally into the music.
+Some more than others.
+In the middle of my set a girl dancing in the cage next to me asked “Do you want to hit this?”.
+I passed on the opportunity, but cage girl you do have a place in my memories.

 Prior to this trip, I was greatly considering buying an oar boat or cataraft.
 I wanted something that I could use as a gear boat if we ever do a multi-day river trip and something we could use with my daughter on some mellow class II or III rapids.
 After much deliberation, I decided to get my own creature.
-Something that I got twice for myself and once for Marina.
+Something that I got twice for myself and once for my daughter.
 If the excitement of running amazing whitewater wasn’t the deciding factor, the hospitality of Darren and his crew were.